 Close

-In November, Teena and I made a whirlwind trip to the Mississippi Delta where I appeared in front of the cameras filming an episode for an Australian television travel show focused on the American South.
+In November 2024, Teena and I made a whirlwind trip to the Mississippi Delta where I appeared in front of the cameras filming an episode for a British / Australian television travel show focused on the American South.

 The show is hosted by Griff Rhys Jones, O.B.E.
-(Order of the British Empire), a British comedian and television personality who hosts travel shows for Australian television.
+(Order of the British Empire), a Welsh comedian and television personality who hosts travel shows for Britain and Australia.
 He was in the U.S. with a Sydney-based crew of four, traveling across the American South from Charleston to New Orleans.

 Fine art photographer Keith Dotson on location in the Mississippi Delta with British television host and comedian Griff Rhys Jones, O.B.E.